<img alt="" src="https://secure.leadforensics.com/199896.png" style="display:none;">

 Business Systems Analysis in many organizations is time consuming, resource intensive and fraught with disconnects and misconceptions that typically propagate through subsequent phases of a project.

 Business end users, subject matter experts and other stakeholders have differing and often conflicting definitions of requirements within the same business space.
 Analysts are under pressure to "get" the requirements quickly and "get it right".
-There is little tolerance from stakeholders in getting the requirements wrong.

 Frequently, the hand-off to the solutions team is a vague set of ambiguous text based requirements that are subject to a wide range of interpretation.
 Solutions architects and developers are under pressure to "get" the solution configured (for vendor products) and/or "get" the requirements coded and into production quickly.